-Kang Lee's speaking fee falls within range: Contact for fee schedule (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Kang Lee's speaking fee falls within range: $0 to $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 With more than 100 influential papers on the topic, Dr. Kang Lee is a world leading authority on children’s cognitive development and lying.
 His discoveries and developments have contributed to reforms in Canadian law concerning the obtainment of evidence from children.
 Since 2005 prior to testifying, child witnesses under 14 years of age in all criminal cases must undergo a procedure that is based on the work by his team.

 Dr. Lee is a University Distinguished Professor at the Dr. Eric Jackman Institute of Child Study at OISE, at the University of Toronto.
 While much of his research is focused on moral development in children, he has also channeled his expertise on human face processing into a game-changing versatile technology, Transdermal Optical Imaging.
 TOI uses a conventional video camera to reveal facial blood flow changes when people are experiencing various hidden emotions, including emotions associated with lying.

 Dr. Lee is the Chief Science Officer and co-founder of NuraLogix, a start-up which offers the commercial application of TOI for market research, security purposes, and other clients who wish to apply it to their line of work.

 Professor Kang Lee of the University of Toronto’s Ontario Institute for Studies in Education (OISE) is a global leader in research that is changing the way we detect emotion and behavior such as lying.